 One of the surprising things about how much student loan debt I got myself into is that I did have a job all the way through my undergraduate degree.

 Since I had a job, I could have been making payments to my student loans while I was in school even if it was just to cover the cost of interest.
-If you are still in college or getting ready to start college, plan to make at least some amount of payment to your student loans.

 I can’t stress this enough.